Parks & Properties

 At approximately 1,100 acres, White Mound County Park offers a little bit of everything.
 White Mound gets its name from a vanished village located south of the park.
 The village was named for the white-like mounds of limestone found in the area.
 An abandoned limestone kiln can still be seen in the park.

-Yellow Thunder sign with trees
+Yellow Thunder sign with trees and grass under overcast sky

 Yellow Thunder Memorial was erected by the Sauk County Historical Society and the Twentieth Century Club of Baraboo in 1909 to honor Chief Yellow Thunder, a member of the Thunderbird Clan of the Ho-Chunk tribe.
 In 1828 he was part of a delegation of 15 Ho-Chunk chiefs and one Ho-Chunk woman who were escorted on a tour of the eastern United States which culminated with a visit to the White House to meet with President John Quincy Adams.
 The trip was meant to impress upon the Ho-Chunk chiefs the might and power of the United States.